jecolasurdo/tbtlarchivist/readme.md

 # Work Assignment Process
 ## Checking Capacity
 Each time a pending-work-archivist activates, it follows these steps:
-1) Idenfity how many researchers are currently associated with the pending-work queue
+1) Identify how many researchers are currently associated with the pending-work queue
 2) Identify how many pending work items are currently in the pending-work queue
 3) If there are no researchers and no pending work items, move to step 7.
 Else continue to the next step.
 4) If there are no researchers but one or more pending-work-items, exit.
 Else, continue to the next step.
 5) If we're here, we have at least one active researcher.
-The pending-work-archivist then calculates its current position by subtracting the number of work=items from the number of researchers.
+The pending-work-archivist then calculates its current position by subtracting the number of work-items from the number of researchers.
-    - Examples:
+    - Example:
       - *If there are 3 researchers and 4 work-items the current position is 3 minus 4, which is -1.*
       - *If there is 1 researcher and 1 work-items the current position is 1 minus 1, which is 0.*
       - *If there are 5 researchers and 2 work-items the current position is 5 minus 2, which is 3.*